photoregistryblockchain/photo-registry-contract/README.md

-# registry-contract
-Smart Contract for Photo Registry
+# Photo Registry Contract

+An Orbs smart contract managing a photo registry over the blockchain.

+Supports the following public API:

 ### Registration
 Registers a photo with metadata